plausible/docs/docs/integration-guides.md

 ## Statamic

-[Statamic](https://statamic.com/addons/visuellverstehen/plausible): Let your [Statamic](https://statamic.com) users easily navigate to their shared Plausible link from inside the control panel.
+* [Statamic](https://statamic.com/addons/visuellverstehen/plausible): Let your [Statamic](https://statamic.com) users easily navigate to their shared Plausible link from inside the control panel.
 Built and maintained by [visuellverstehen](https://visuellverstehen.de).

+* [Plausible Wrapper](https://statamic.com/addons/jack-whiting/plausible): A wrapper around the Plausible API that fetches the analytics into your dashboard in a pretty way.
+Built and maintained by [Jack Whiting](https://jackwhiting.co.uk/).

+## Ruby

+* [Plausible API Ruby Gem](https://github.com/dailytics/plausible_api): This is a simple wrapper to read the Plausible API with Ruby.
+Built and maintained by [Dailytics](https://dailytics.com/).

+## Flatpak

+[Plausible Flatpak App](https://flathub.org/apps/details/com.cassidyjames.plausible): Linux app for Plausible.
+Built and maintained by [Cassidy James Blaede](https://cassidyjames.com/).

 ## Paste the script into the header section